franzbu/WinHammer.spoon/README.md

 This tool requires [Hammerspoon](https://www.hammerspoon.org/) to be installed and running.

-To install LattinMellon.spoon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'LattinMellon.spoon'.
+To install LattinMellon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'LattinMellon.spoon'.

 Alternatively, you can simply paste the following line into a terminal window and press enter: